Trophy Hunting

 Six months later, Henry Smith MP for Crawley tabled a government-backed Private Member’s Bill: The Hunting Trophies (Import Prohibition) Bill.
 After successfully passing through all stages in the House of Commons, the Bill was sadly dropped in October 2023 after being held hostage in the House of Lords at Committee Stage by a handful of pro-hunting Peers.

-A new iteration of the Bill was introduced by John Spellar MP, which successfully completed its Second Reading in the House of Commons and secured Government backing.
-However, due to the General Election being called, this Bill also sadly fell.
+A new iteration of the Bill was introduced by John Spellar MP, also successfully completed its Second Reading in the House of Commons and secured Government backing but fell when the General Election was called.